PROCEDURES FOR POLICY: 2-05

 1. All credit and non-credit instructors and staff affiliated with high-risk instructional programs must meet minimum, annual professional development requirements for training, and maintain appropriate certifications as required or suggested by the field in which they teach, as stipulated by their supervisor and/or employee work profile/position description.

-2. The college will maintain an up-to-date and well-qualified program advisory committee for each high-risk instructional program that includes highly qualified individuals from within relevant fields, as stipulated by Reynolds Policy No. 2-11, Advisory Committees.
-Each advisory committee will provide information to the dean, program head, program instructor and staff and to applicable CCWA faculty regarding current trends and best safety practices in the field on at least an annual basis.
+2. The college will maintain an up-to-date and well-qualified program advisory committee for each high-risk instructional program that includes highly qualified individuals from within relevant fields, as stipulated by Reynolds Policy 2-11, Advisory Committees.
+Each advisory committee will provide information to the dean, department chair, program instructor and staff and to applicable CCWA faculty regarding current trends and best safety practices in the field on at least an annual basis.

 3. High-risk laboratory safety manuals